shipmonk-rnd/doctrine-two-phase-migrations/README.md

 #### Initialization:

-After installation, you need to create `migration` table in your database:
+After installation, you need to create `migration` table in your database.
+It is safe to run it even when the table was already initialized.

 ```bash
 bin/console migration:init